-In 2017 the Purple Pound estimated the spending power of those with disabilities and their families was worth a staggering £249 Billion in the UK to business!
-Despite this a staggering 75% of people with a disability have felt a company has at some point failed them and they have had to walk away due to accessibility issues or poor customer service related to their disability.
+In 2017, the Purple Pound estimated the spending power of those with disabilities and their families and it was worth a staggering £249 Billion in the UK to business!
+Despite this, a staggering 75% of people with a disability have felt a company has, at some point, failed them and they have had to walk away due to accessibility issues or poor customer service related to their disability.
 Scope found there is a Disability Perception Gap (2018) that 1 in 3 people with a disability feel they experience prejudice.
-Change is needed because not only is there a strong ethical and moral need for change so much potential is being missed.
+Change is needed because, not only is there a strong ethical and moral need for change, so much potential is being missed.
 Disability is widely misunderstood.
-There should be people with disabilities at all levels of the company including senior management.
+There should be people with disabilities at all levels of the company, including senior management.

 People with disabilities often have life skills from their disability useful to companies like determination, creative thinking, reliance.
-They often do not need any modifications but when they do there is funding and costs if there are any are likely to be very low.
-Employees may bring additional skills like BSL.
-A United Nations report (2007) found employees with disabilities had less time off sick, higher productivity, stayed with companies longer (Decent Work for Persons with Disabilities.
+They often do not need any modifications, but when they do, the funding and costs, if there are any, are likely to be very low.
+Employees may bring additional skills, like BSL.
+A United Nations Report (2007) found employees with disabilities had less time off sick, higher productivity and stayed with companies longer (Decent Work for Persons with Disabilities.
 United Nations, 2007).
-If an employer makes efforts to accommodate or simple understand an employee with a disability then that employee is more likely to stay loyal and retain their job because they feel understood and supported.
-This encourages them to make extra efforts to and stay reliable.Employees with disabilities it has therefore been found can be dedicated, capable, reduce turn over and bring fresh ideas.
+If an employer makes efforts to accommodate or simply understand an employee with a disability, then that employee is more likely to stay loyal and retain their job because they feel understood and supported.
+This encourages them to make extra efforts to and stay reliable.
+It has therefore been found that employees with disabilities have therefore been found to be dedicated, capable and reduce turnover and bring fresh ideas.

-The more different someones life experience the more likely they will have original ideas for creativity and to solve problems useful for business ideas and tasks like product development.
-If you assume someone is less suitable just because they have a disability you do not have an open mind to the mix of talants they may bring, you would not do this due to other characteristics like gender so you should not do this due to disability.
+The more different someone's life experience, the more likely they will have original ideas for creativity and to solve problems, useful for business ideas and tasks, like product development.
+If you assume someone is less suitable just because they have a disability, you do not have an open mind to the mix of talents they may bring.
+You would not do this due to other characteristics, like gender, so you should not do this due to disability.
 Those with disabilities can have insight and stories organisations could learn a lot from.